Angiosperms (Angios- vessel, sperma- seeds)

 In most of our food, cereals are used and these are obtained from flowering plants.
 Some examples are given below:

 - Cereals: Triticum aestivum, Oryzae sativa, etc.

 - edible oil: Arachis hypogea, Brassica campestris, etc.

 - Medicines: Aconitum napellus, Atropa belladona, etc.

 - Beverages: Coffea arabica, Theobroma cacao, etc.

-Hardwood, timber is also obtained from the dicotyledonous trees example- teak, sal, oak, etc.
+Hardwood and timber are also obtained from dicotyledonous trees example- teak, sal, oak, etc.